 Funding Amount: The Eppley Foundation for Research is a small, family foundation that disburses up to $250,000 a year.
 Dozens of proposals compete annually for this modest sum.

-Letters of inquiry and grant proposals should be written in language clear to the layman.
-LOIs, not to exceed 1,000 words, should be received by September 15th or March 15th.
+Application Deadlines: LOIs, not to exceed 1,000 words, should be received by September 15th (2017) or March 15th (2018).
 Submissions in advance of those deadlines are encouraged.
 LOIs should specify the sum that will be requested.
 Invited grant proposals are considered during board meetings in December and June of each year.
 For invited proposals, due on October 15 or April 15, there is no page limit, but the proposal — as the LOI — is expected to be concise and incorporate clear statements of significance, objectives, novelty, methods, expectations of success, and why the researcher believes the work cannot reasonably expect federal support, or support from other conventional funding sources.
 There should also be a discussion of the broader ramifications of your work once it is completed.

 Eligibility: Faculty, Junior Faculty, Post Doctoral Fellows

 The Eppley Foundation supports advanced, novel, scientific research by PhDs or MDs with an established record of publication in their specialties.
 Candidates with newly awarded doctorates occasionally, but rarely, meet the Foundation’s requirements for advanced research.
 Any applicant to the Foundation must be associated with a nonprofit organization with headquarters or a branch office in the US to process the funds.
 Checks are not issued directly to individuals.